conoro/hugo.conoroneill.com/content/post/lockdown_vegan_brown_bread_2020.md

     * Pumpkin seeds
     * Any other tasty seeds or oatmeal etc
 * 1 tsp salt
-* 1 tsp baking soda / bread soda / bicarbonate of soda (not baking powder)
+* 2 tsp baking soda / bread soda / bicarbonate of soda (not baking powder)(originally 1 tsp)

 Mix the following in a jug but don't leave it too long or it'll split:

-* 300ml of oatmilk or other plant-based milk
+* 350ml of oatmilk or other plant-based milk (originally 300ml)
-* 1 tbsp apple cider vinegar
+* 2 tbsp apple cider vinegar (originally 1 tbsp)

-Add the liquid to the dry mix along with an optional squirt of maple syrup or other sweetness.
-I've become partial to black treacle or blackstrap molasses.
+Add the liquid to the dry mix along with 2 tbsp of maple syrup or other sweetness.
+I now also add 1 tsp of blackstrap molasses (black treacle).

 Mix well with a spatula.
 It should be pretty loose, not a tight ball, and flow easily into the loaf tin.
 You may need to tweak milk amounts depending on the flours and type of milk you use.